-The basic method for cleaning and disinfecting stalls and trailers is similar to the way you clean smaller tools.
-"First, remove all?organic matter, including hay, manure and bedding as well as buckets and removable objects, and then scrub all surfaces with detergent and water; then rinse," says Roberta M. Dwyer, DVM, of the University of Kentucky.
-Always start at the top and work your way down toward the floor so that all of the dirt will flow down away from the areas you've just cleaned.
+The basic method to clean and disinfect a stall and trailer is similar to the way you clean smaller tools.
+“First, remove all organic matter, including hay, manure and bedding as well as buckets and removable objects, and then scrub all surfaces with detergent and water; then rinse,” says Roberta M. Dwyer, DVM, of the University of Kentucky.
+Always start at the top and work your way down toward the floor so that all of the dirt will flow down away from the areas you’ve just cleaned.

 “Avoid using high-pressure washers, which can aerosolize some pathogens [making them airborne], where they can rest on rafters, ledges or other horizontal surfaces,” says Dwyer.
 “Once they land there, dust can then mix with the dried aerosols and be blown down into horse areas.”